joakim/calendar/README.md

 1. Calendar reform led by the Persian mathematician, astronomer, philosopher, and poet [Omar Khayyâm](https://en.wikipedia.org/wiki/Omar_Khayyam)
 2. Both calendars had 5 "stolen days", possibly a reference to [the Egyptian myth of Nut and Ra](https://en.wikipedia.org/wiki/Nut_(goddess)#Myth_of_Nut_and_Ra)?
 3. Instead of Tehran, this calendar's reference point effectively becomes [Null Island](https://en.wikipedia.org/wiki/Null_Island)
-4. Many cultures celebrate the coming of spring around northward equinox ([Nowruz](https://en.wikipedia.org/wiki/Nowruz), [Hıdırellez](https://en.wikipedia.org/wiki/H%C4%B1d%C4%B1rellez), [Falles](https://en.wikipedia.org/wiki/Falles)), often involving bonfires or burning of effigies, symbolizing rebirth and fertility
+4. Many cultures celebrate the coming of spring around northward equinox ([Nowruz](https://en.wikipedia.org/wiki/Nowruz), [Hıdırellez](https://en.wikipedia.org/wiki/H%C4%B1d%C4%B1rellez), [Falles](https://en.wikipedia.org/wiki/Falles)), often involving bonfires or burning of effigies, often symbolizing rebirth or fertility
 5. The year numbers of this and the Gregorian calendar are not always in sync, as this calendar's new year occurs in March of the Gregorian calendar

 #### References: